 Note: This isn't comparable to the 8.8 score the LG CX received in our TV review because of different scoring methods between monitors and TVs.

 The LG 48 CX OLED is great for office use.
 It has a big 48 inch screen and a 4k resolution, great for opening multiple windows at once.
 Sadly, its stand doesn't allow for any type of adjustment and the screen doesn't get very bright.
-On the upside, it has outstanding reflection handling and it has extremely wide viewing angles.
+On the upside, it has outstanding reflection handling and extremely wide viewing angles.

 Excellent choice for gaming.
 The LG 48 CX OLED has FreeSync VRR support and owners of NVIDIA graphics cards can take advantage of the G-SYNC compatibility.
 It has a 120Hz refresh rate, a near-instant response time, and a low input lag, although it's not as low as other monitors.
 It's an ideal choice for gaming in the dark as it's able to individually turn off pixels, producing perfect blacks.